Immigration

 Family Law

-Discussion - 3 hours.
+Discussion — 2 or 3 units.
 An introduction to the legal regulation of the family.
-Coverage will include laws and public policies governing marriage and non-marital relationships; the parentage of children born through assisted reproductive technologies; the economic consequences of marital and non-marital dissolutions; child custody and visitation; and interstate jurisdictional issues.
+Coverage will include laws and public policies governing marriage and non-marital relationships; parentage; the economic consequences of marital and non-marital dissolutions; child custody and visitation; child support; and interstate jurisdictional issues.

 Final Assessment: Exam